DataDog/documentation/content/en/tracing/trace_collection/compatibility/dotnet-core.md

 | [6.x][8]                    | Latest              |
 | [5.x][9]                    | Latest              |

-## Runtime support policy for .NET Core APM
+## Runtime support policy for .NET APM

-Datadog APM for .NET Core depends on the host operating system, .NET Core runtime, certain .NET Core libraries, and the Datadog Agent/API.
-These third party software systems support specific versions of .NET Core.
-When the external software no longer supports a version of .NET Core, Datadog APM for .NET Core also limits its support for that version.
+Datadog APM for .NET depends on the host operating system, .NET runtime, certain .NET libraries, and the Datadog Agent/API.
+These third party software systems support specific versions of .NET.
+When the external software no longer supports a version of .NET, Datadog APM for .NET also limits its support for that version.

 ### Levels of support